Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-I found some of the online resources (videos and information) really helpful for starting discussions.
+It provided them information to think about this on a deeper level

 What were the most creative food waste solution suggestions?
-Improving our access to community food waste (commercial food waste).
+Pickling!

 Did the resource encourage new ways of thinking and talking about the value food?